The collapse of Champlain Towers

 CHAMPLAIN TOWERS

-On June 24, 2021, Champlain Towers South, a 12-floor condominium building in Surfside, Florida, suddenly collapsed killing 98 people.
+On June 24, 2021, Champlain Towers South, a 12-floor condominium building in Surfside, Florida, suddenly collapsed, killing 98 people.
 The collapse captured the nation's attention because it was so sudden and deadly.
 Things like this are not supposed to happen.

 ASSISTANCE: Associations needing legal assistance can contact us.
-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.
+Stay current on issues affecting community associations by subscribing to the Davis-Stirling Newsletter.

 Adams Stirling PLC